tychonievich/graphics/md/text/nanite.md

 Given a large mesh, part of which is much closer to the viewer than other parts, how can we use a high LOD close to the view and a low LOD farther away without any cracks?

 Almost all triangle-based LOD approaches have discrete levels of detail: either a vertex has been removed/added or it has not.
-That means that if a single mesh is being displayed at different LOD at at different parts of the mesh then there is a boundary somewhere on the mesh where the LOD is higher on one side of the boundary than the other.
+That means that if a single mesh is being displayed at different LOD at different parts of the mesh then there is a boundary somewhere on the mesh where the LOD is higher on one side of the boundary than the other.
 Because higher LOD means more vertices, there's a chance there'll be a vertex on the boundary of the high-res side that is not matched by a vertex on the low-res side, resulting in a crack on that boundary.